submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

    the generated package output should be located in `deploy/olm-catalog/submariner`
 4) Fork and clone [community-operators](https://github.com/operator-framework/community-operators) project.
-5) Update the Kubernetes operator:
+5) Update the Kubernetes Operator:
     * copy the generated package from step 3 into `upstream-community-operators/submariner`
     * compare the new CSV file with the previous one and update the missing fields (e.g spec.description)
     * update the version in `upstream-community-operators/submariner/submariner.package.yaml`
-    * test the operator by running the command: `make operator.test OP_PATH=upstream-community-operators/submariner`
+    * test the Operator by running the command: `make operator.test OP_PATH=upstream-community-operators/submariner`
-    * preview the operator on [OperatorHub.io](https://operatorhub.io/preview)
+    * preview the Operator on [OperatorHub.io](https://operatorhub.io/preview)
     * once everything is fine, review this [checklist](https://github.com/operator-framework/community-operators/blob/master/docs/pull_request_template.md) and create a new PR on [community-operators](https://github.com/operator-framework/community-operators)
-6) Update the OpenShift operator:
+6) Update the OpenShift Operator:
    * re-run step 5 on the `community-operators/submariner` directory.

 ### Step 10: Announce the release